 What is the National Radon Proficiency Program (NRPP)?

 The NRPP provides certification credentials for professional radon testers and mitigators.
-As an independent administrative program of the American Association of Radon Scientists and Technologists, Inc. (AARST), the NRPP is governed by a Certification Council consisting of radon industry stakeholders who are responsible for credentialing policies and procedures.
+As an independent administrative program of the American Association of Radon Scientists and Technologists, Inc. (AARST), the NRPP holds the ISO 17024 ANSI accreditation and is governed by a Certification Council consisting of radon industry stakeholders who are responsible for credentialing policies and procedures.

 The NRPP Credential Enables You to: